-Ed 597 Administrative Independent Study

-Intensive library research.
+Ed 597 Administrative Independent Study 1-3 credits Intensive library research.
 Approximately 30 hours of reading and allied assignments for each credit.
 Completion reports will include analysis and critical appraisal of materials read.
-Prerequisite: Permission of adviser. (fall, winter, spring, summer)

-Ed 598 Administration of Physical Education and
+Prerequisite: Permission of adviser. (fall, winter, spring, summer) Ed 598 Current Trends in Educational Administration 3 credits

-Recreational Organizations

-Problem seminars on topics relating to the administration of youth and recreational organizations.

-Ed 599 Thesis

-Contribution to the body of knowledge in the fields of teaching and specialized education.
+- Examination of major trends affecting educational administration. - Ed 599 Thesis 10 credits Contribution to the body of knowledge in the fields of teaching and specialized education.
 Required of Master of Arts in Education candidates.
-Prerequisites: Graduate core requirements and approval of preliminary application by the graduate adviser and Graduate Dean.

-Ed 600 Workshop in Educational Leadership

-An integrated four-week workshop in educational leadership.
+Prerequisites: Graduate core requirements and approval of preliminary application by the graduate adviser and Graduate Dean. - Ed 600 Workshop in Educational Leadership 9 credits An integrated four-week workshop in educational leadership.
 Includes theoretical and practical study of leadership in educational institutions.
-Required first course in the Ed.D. program. (summers only)

-Ed 601 Seminar in Ed Leadership I

-Ed 602 Seminar in Ed Leadership II Ed 603 Seminar in Ed Leadership III
+Required first course in the Ed.D. program. (summers only) - Ed 601 Seminar in Ed Leadership I 5 credits Ed 602 Seminar in Ed Leadership II 5 credits - Ed 603 Seminar in Ed Leadership III 3-5 credits Studies of issues and problems in educational leadership.

-5 credits 3-5 credits

-Studies of issues and problems in educational leadership.
 Five credits per academic year are required in each of the first three years with three credits required each year thereafter as long as the student is active in the Ed.D. program.

-Ed 604 Workshop in Organizational

-Development and Change
+Ed 604 Workshop in Organizational Development and Change